Simran-ch/Task-management-system/README.md

 ![image](https://github.com/user-attachments/assets/4b699157-d34a-4e5a-affd-d64d62c20ade)
 <br>

-## Week 4: Final Priority Prediction & Task Classification
+## Step 4: Final Priority Prediction & Task Classification
 ### **--Objective--**
-In Week 4, we trained the final Random Forest model on the full dataset using the best hyperparameters found earlier, and classified tasks into types based on their skill requirements.
+In step 4, we trained the final Random Forest model on the full dataset using the best hyperparameters found earlier, and classified tasks into types based on their skill requirements.
 <br>

 ### **Approach:**